Academic Degree Requirements and Policies

 Certain courses such as special studies and performance courses are repeatable for credit.
 Please consult the University Bulletin and your advisor in order to confirm that a given course may be repeatable for credit.

 Students may repeat a non-repeatable LMU course once, including withdrawals, in order to improve academic performance in that course.
 The prior occurrence is excluded from the cumulative grade point average and earned hours but remains on the transcript.
 The grade of the latest occurrence of the repeated course will be the one calculated into the GPA and earned hours.
-The third and final time a course is taken requires approval from the Dean.
+The third and final time a course is taken requires approval from the Dean of the offering College and the Dean of the student's College.

 • A repeat course must be taken on the same grade basis as the original occurrence.
 A course taken for a grade may only be excluded by the same course with a grade.
 Similarly, a course taken on a CR/NC basis may only be excluded by the same course taken on a CR/NC basis.